Accessibility links

 • Use clear, human-readable language.

-• Separate words with hyphens ("new-york" not "newyork").
+• Separate words with hyphens ('new-york' not 'newyork').

 • Include just words that are essential to convey meaning.

-• Do not include words with no semantic value (such as "a" and "the").
+• Do not include words with no semantic value (such as 'a' and 'the').

-• Do not include prepositions and linking words (such as "and", "of", and "at")
+• Do not include prepositions and linking words (such as 'and', 'of', and 'at')

-Set up the website teaser
+Customize the teaser

-Preview the page before you publish
+Preview the page

 • Desktop: Check how the page will look when viewed on a desktop computer.